SR2050/API-2.0.1/README.md

-if you wannna see some program & projects to use this command in you Computer CMD shell cd project and use ls command to see program & project list and run cd shell.py   and edit prohram name like factorial.app or
+if you wannna see some program & projects to use this command in you Computer CMD shell cd project and use ls command to see program & project list and run cd shell.py   and edit prohram name like factorial.app in 28 number line // file_path = 'projects/calculetor.app' or
 Run API 2.0.1 REPL
 python3 shell.py